ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

     # Additional modules.
 For example:
     $ pip install omero-metadata

-   Now go to OMERO Installation below.
+   Now go to the :ref:`ref-omero-installtion` section below.

 OR using venv
 ^^^^^^^^^^^^^